Table of Contents

 If you want to get to know a country’s culture, a surefire way to do that is through their music.
 Blending a love of art, community, and of course music, Bushfire Festival is a perfect way to get to know Eswatini, as well as the other corners of Africa which all come together for this magical weekend.

 Included on our fabulous Cape Town, Kruger and Bushfire Festival trip, you can head to a music festival like no other.
 You may have been to your fair share of European music festivals, but trust us, Bushfire Festival is a beautiful beast of its own.
 Interested?
 Duh, who wouldn’t be.
-This is your guide to Bushfire Festival so you can convince your friends to come with you and have the best time ever.
+With the help of Jiggs Thorne, the Bushfire Festival Director, we created a guide to Bushfire Festival so you can convince your friends to come with you and have the best time ever.

 What is Bushfire Festival?